Extremely Dangerous Associations Within the Body of Christ

 The Father's elect children must show godly love toward one another, and godly love does not compromise the truth of God.
 The very act of disassociating oneself from the disobedient elect for the right reasons is in itself an act of godly love, because it is done for the purpose of revealing the need for repentance from wrong attitudes, behaviors, or false doctrines to the errant elect.

-Never loose sight of the fact that, when a person has agreed to the covenant terms and conditions between themselves, God the Father, and Jesus Christ, the baptized individual has embarked on a journey that will lead to eternal life or eternal death, depending on the individual's choices and faithfulness to the agreement.
-The decision to choose good over evil is the same today as it was under God's agreement with ancient Israel:
+Never lose sight of the fact that, when a person has agreed to the covenant terms and conditions between themselves, God the Father, and Jesus Christ, that individual has embarked on a journey which will lead to eternal life or eternal death, depending on their choices and faithfulness to the agreement.
+The decision to choose good over evil is the same today as it was under the Creator's agreement with ancient Israel:

-There is only one opportunity for salvation and those who venture into a covenant with God put themselves in a very serious situation concerning attitudes, behaviors, and doctrinal issues.
-God honors personal and group covenants and will continue to honor them as long as the elect who are part of these covenant relationships maintain their integrity.
+There is only one opportunity for salvation and those who venture into a covenant with God the Father put themselves in a very serious situation concerning attitudes, behaviors, and doctrinal issues.
+Our heavenly Father honors personal and group covenants and will continue to honor them as long as the elect who are part of these covenant relationships maintain their integrity.

-Another reason why it is extremely important to choose ones spiritual associations very carefully and to place one's faith in the Father and Jesus Christ and not in a person or an organization is that Jesus says the pathway that leads to eternal life is difficult to find and stay on:
+Another reason why it is extremely important to choose one's spiritual associations carefully and to place one's faith in the Father and Jesus Christ and not in a person or an organization is that Jesus says the pathway which leads to eternal life is difficult to find and stay on: